If you are looking for somewhere beautiful to stay in Johannesburg, here is A Review of The Northcliff Boutique Hotel.

 - Standard Room from R1 350, Superior Room from R1 750

-DISCLAIMER: We were hosted by the Northcliff Hotel in exchange for a review, but my opinions are my own as always.
+DISCLAIMER: We were hosted in exchange for A Review of The Northcliff Boutique Hotel, but my opinions are my own as always.